Robert Phalen

 Robert Anthony Phalen (May 10, 1937 – December 6, 1995) was an American actor who starred in films and on television.

 Life and career

-He was born in San Francisco, California on May 10, 1937, where he attended George Washington High School, was active in the school's drama club, and served as student body president.
+He was born on May 10, 1937 in San Francisco, California, where he attended George Washington High School, was active in the school's drama club, and served as student body president.

-His early stage work includes his membership in San Francisco's Actor's Workshop, where he played a variety of roles in the early 1960s, including Mick in Harold Pinter's The Caretaker.
+His early stage work includes his membership of San Francisco's Actor's Workshop, where he played a variety of roles in the early 1960s, including Mick in Harold Pinter's The Caretaker.